jasonbohne123/ARC_Model/README.md

 # ARC_Model

-This will be the repo used for our 517 project ARC
+This will is the repo used for our 517 project ARF Model

 CSV file in 60 sec midprice means for BTCUSDP (perpetual BTC contract) from FTX March 23- March 30th 2022.